softcommerceltd/magento-graphcommerce-cms/README.md

 ## Features
 - Build rich page content by using Magento's native PageBuilder;
-- Create media assets that support both images, SVG and video formats;
+- Create media asset elements that support both images, SVG and video formats;
-- Both CMS Pages and Blocks are supported;
+- CMS Pages, Blocks, Widgets, Categories and Products are supported;
 - Add your own custom PageBuilder components;

 ## Supported PageBuilder Components
-- Use `cmsRowHeroBanner` component to build `RowHeroBanner` content as seen in demo;
+- Use `cmsRowHeroBanner` component to build elements with banner elements;
-- Use `CmsRowLinks` component to build `RowLinks` content;
+- Use `CmsRowLinks` component to build link elements that support linking to categories, products and custom URL paths.
-- Use `cmsRowProduct` component to build `RowProduct` catalog with ability to specify products by either category, SKU or custom rules;
+- Use `CmsRowProduct` component to build catalog elements with ability to specify products by either category, SKU or custom rules;
+- Use `CmsRowSpecialBanner` component to build banner content elements;
-- Use `cmsRowSpecialBanner` component to build `RowSpecialBanner` content;
+- Use `CmsRowQuote` component to build rich text quotes;
-- Use `cmsRowQuote` component to build `RowQuote` rich text content;
+- Use `CmsRowText` component to build rich text content;
+- Use `CmsRowServiceLinks` component to build service links with the support of MUI icons;

 ## Supported PageBuilder Elements
 - `gc-asset` - used to serve images and video files;
 - `gc-heading` - used to provide a heading for components that require titles.
 - `gc-page-links` - used to provide links that support either a direct, product, category or CMS page URL;
 - `gc-products` - used to provide product listing defined by either a category, SKUs or a custom rule;
-- `gc-richtext` - used to provide content built with the help of wysiwyg;
+- `gc-richtext` - used to provide content built with the wysiwyg as an AST format;

 ## Compatibility
 - Open Source >= 2.4.4

-## Installation
+## Magento Extension Installation
 Using composer

 ```